-After writing a business plan and incorporating or forming an LLC, your company’s logo design is often the next task an entrepreneur needs to outsource when starting a new business.
+After writing a business plan and incorporating or forming an LLC or another business structure, your company’s logo design is often the next task an entrepreneur needs to outsource when starting a new business.

 Though cheaper options such as ready-made design stores and designing your own logo exist, they rarely produce the type of quality design that is expected in today’s business landscape.